-We’re committed to increasing the use of more sustainably grown, harvested, and processed fibers by supporting initiatives that reduce the use of toxic chemicals found in fertilizers, pesticides, and defoliants, as well as dyestuffs and restricted substances throughout the fiber/fabric production cycle.
+WSI is committed to increasing the use of more responsibly grown, harvested, collected, and processed fibers by supporting initiatives that promote decent work and respect human rights, reduce the use of toxic chemicals found in fertilizers, pesticides, and defoliants, as well as dyestuffs and restricted substances throughout the fiber/fabric production cycle.

-We work with our Vendors/Suppliers to set targets, improve practices and share best practices.
-We also review and update our policy annually to ensure that it reflects changing circumstances, new knowledge and opportunities.
+We will review and update our policy annually to ensure that it reflects changing circumstances, new knowledge and opportunities for WSI.

 WSI expects its existing and new Vendors/Suppliers to act in accordance with the standards set forth in this policy.
 Vendors’/Suppliers’ own procurement practices must comply with this policy in order to do business with WSI.
 Vendors/Suppliers must:

-There are additional requirements for Vendors/Suppliers making claims for Organic Exchange 100 Standard (OE 100), Global Organic Textile Standard (GOTS), and/or Oeko-Tex for WSI textile products.
+There are additional requirements for Vendors/Suppliers making Responsibly Sourced claims according to our Responsible Raw Material Standard for Textiles.
 Vendors/Suppliers making such claims must:

-- Meet certification requirements established by each organization
+- Meet certification or licensing requirements established by each organization;

-- Maintain certification continuously throughout production of WSI textile products requiring such certifications
+- Maintain certification and testing results continuously throughout production of WSI textile products requiring such certifications or licensing;

-- Provide WSI (or its agents) a copy of valid certificate from appropriate certifying organization, including annual renewals
+- Provide WSI (or its agents) a copy of valid certificate or test report from appropriate certifying organization, including annual renewals.

 - Maintain accurate records of fiber procurement transactions intended for use in WSI textile products